-The Solargis model has been validated at 220+ locations globally, where high-quality GHI/DNI measurements are available in public domain.
-A summary of the validation results based on the high-accuracy measurements at these validation points for annual sums of GHI and DNI is given below:
+The Solargis model is validated at 220+ locations globally.
+The data are compared with quality-controlled GHI/DNI measurements available in public domain.
+A summary of the validation results for annual sums of GHI and DNI is given below:

 |Bias for 80% of validation sites||< ±3.1%||< ±6.8%|

 |Bias for 90% of validation sites||< ±4.6%||< ±9.0%|

 |Bias for 98% of validation sites||< ±7.1%||< ±11.8%|